 You will see the tick marks turn yellow, either above or below the scale's center point, as the values change.
 When the exposure is set as the camera judges to be normal, there will be a lone tick mark in the center of the scale, as shown in Figure 3-16.

-Figure 3-16.
-Shooting Screen in Manual Exposure Mode
+Figure 3-17.
+Manual Mode with Exposure Too Bright